-- 5.3.1 The circumstances and context of each case will be taken into account when determining whether a sanction/s should be imposed and if so, which sanction/s should be imposed and, where relevant, the timeframe for compliance.
-The following list provides examples of sanctions that may be imposed by the Investigating Officer under this Disciplinary Route A. The list is illustrative and is not exhaustive:- - (a) the provision of a caution; - (b) the provision of a formal written warning to the student setting out the consequences of any further acts of misconduct; - (c) the payment of a fine not exceeding £250; - (d) a requirement for the student to make good, at their expense, in whole or part, any damage caused by them whether alone or with others; - (e) a written apology to any person or persons affected by the Incident; - (f) compulsory attendance at an appropriate workshop, course and/or one to one sessions;

-&lt;sup>1 Fines paid by students under these regulations are used to support students through the Student Support Fund.
+- The circumstances and context of each case will be taken into account when determining whether a sanction(s) should be imposed and if so, which sanction(s) should be imposed and, where relevant, the timeframe for compliance.
+The following list provides examples of sanctions that may be imposed by the Investigating Officer under this Disciplinary Route A. The list is illustrative and is not exhaustive: - a) A decision to take no further action in respect of the act of misconduct - b) A written apology to any person or persons affected by the incident - c) A requirement for the student to make good at their expense, in whole or part, any damage caused by them whether alone or with others - d) Compulsory attendance at an appropriate workshop, course and/or one to one sessions - e) Referral to Student Wellbeing - A requirement for the student to undertake a specified number of hours of service for the benefit of the complainant, the University or the local community - g) The payment of a fine not exceeding £250.
+Fines paid by students under these regulations are used to support students through the Student Support Fund